-How does alchemical and Masonic symbolism overlap?
-Dr. Beatrice Groves explores this connection, links it to the Quest for the Hallows, and finds an astonishingly vivid parallel between “Harry Potter and the Deathly Hallows” and “The Man Who Would Be King”.
+How do alchemical and Masonic symbolism overlap?
+Dr. Beatrice Groves explores this connection, links it to the quest for the Hallows, and finds an astonishingly vivid parallel between “Harry Potter and the Deathly Hallows” and “The Man Who Would Be King.”

 Category: Bathilda’s Notebook

-Dr. Beatrice Groves explores the links between the “low fantasy” nature of Rowling’s wizarding world and the “Green World” in Shakespeare’s “A Midsummer Night’s Dream” and examines how Kipling’s “Puck of Pook’s Hill”, “Stalky & Co.”, and “The Man Who Would Be King” influenced “Harry Potter”.
+Dr. Beatrice Groves explores the links between Rowling’s wizarding world and the “Green World” in Shakespeare’s “A Midsummer Night’s Dream” and examines how Kipling’s works influenced “Harry Potter”.

 In honor of William Shakespeare’s birthday, Dr. Beatrice Groves explores the parallels between the characters in “Harry Potter” and “Henry IV, Part 1”.